here you can find

 THE INCUBATOR AND OUR SERVICES

-ESA BIC Greece provides an extensive support package focused on technical, business, legal, and financial support, and networking.
-It includes: a) the most experienced Incubator Team in Greece that has supported successfully more than 500 startups, a) right of use of the ESA BIC brand, b) 50,000€ in cash (non-equity funding), c) case-by-case opportunities to access high-end infrastructure, equipment, resources, specific expertise, HW, software packages and licenses, and data with a value of around 100.000€, d) access to other financial instruments, e) 80 hours of technical support, f) 50 hours of business development support, g) 10 hours of IPR/legal advice, h) entrepreneurial training, i) access on favourable terms to office space and business facilities at the innohub, j) access to the international network of ESA, Alliance and Investors Network, k) access to the extensive Network of Corallia, si-Cluster Members, and ESA BIC support partners, l) access to participate in a variety of ESA events and networking opportunities.
+ESA BIC Greece provides an extensive support package focused on technical, business, legal, and financial support as well as networking.
+It includes: a) the most experienced Incubator Team in Greece that has successfully supported more than 500 startups; b) the right of use of the ESA BIC brand; c) 50 k€ in cash (non-equity funding); d) case-by-case opportunities to access high-end infrastructure, equipment, resources, specific expertise, HW, software packages and licences, and data with a value of around 100 k€; e) access to other financial instruments; f) 20 hours of technical support; g) 50 hours of business development support; h) 10 hours of IPR/legal advice; i) entrepreneurial training; j) access on favourable terms to office space and business facilities at the innohub; k) access to the international network of ESA Alliance and Investors Network; l) access to the extensive Network of Corallia, si-Cluster Members, and ESA BIC support partners; m) access to participate in a variety of ESA events and networking opportunities.

 - The ESA Investor Network is an initiative to increase the relations among space startups and potential space investors and includes among others 5g ventures, Audacia, Expon Capital, Karista (CosmiCapital), Promus Ventures, Armilar Ventures, OTB Ventures, Blue Ocean Ventures, Herius Capital, CDP Venture Capital, Move Capital, Lakestar, Matterwave, Einstein Industries Ventures, C4 Ventures, StarTech Ventures, Omnes Capital, Red River West, Innogest Capital, Primo Ventures, Tikehau Ace Capital, StarQuest Capital, 360 Capital, Atlantic Labs, Expansion Ventures, Cenciarini, Creative Destruction Lab (HEC Paris), Deep Ocean Capital, EIV (Einstein Industry Ventures), Indaco Venture Partners, Innogest Vertical Funds, Matterwave, Orbital Ventures (Promus), Seraphim, Shift4Good, SNO Ventures, etc. More information here.

-- The ESA BIC Greece Local Supporters provide a variety of benefits such as business coaching, technical support, mentoring and IPR/legal advice and various perks.
+- The ESA BIC Greece Local Supporters provide a variety of benefits, such as business coaching, technical support, mentoring, IPR/legal advice, and various perks.
 Supporters from the local Industry include Adveos, Akronic, Alma Technologies, Artemis Aerosurvey, EFA Ventures, ELFON, Emtech Space, FEAC Engineering, Geomatics, Geosystems Hellas, GET, Heron Engineering, HTR, Inasco Hellas, Irida Labs, ISD, Planetek Hellas, Prisma Electronics, Raymetrics, Satways, Sitael Hellas, Space Hellas, Teletel, Terra Spatium, Thales Hellas, Accenture, HP, Microsoft, etc. Supporters from the local Academic ecosystem include Athena Research Center, Agricultural University of Athens, Aristtotle University of Thessaloniki, Harokopio University, National Kapodistrian University of Athens, National Technical University of Athens, Technical University of Crete, University of Aegean, University of Patras, Hellenic Association of Space Industry, National Centre of Scientific Reasearch Demokritos, Athens University of Economics and Business, Democritus University of Thrace, University of Peloponnese, University of Piraeus, University of Thessaly, University of West Attica.

 You may find all the ESA BIC Greece Support Partners here.
 Their offerings are listed in the Permanent Open Call Package.

-Please address any questions related to ESA BIC Greece to info@esa-bic.gr or explore our website www.esa-bic.gr and social media (LinkedIn, Facebook, Twitter, Instagram, and YouTube).
+Please address any questions related to ESA BIC Greece to info@esa-bic.gr or explore our website at www.esa-bic.gr and social media (LinkedIn, Facebook, Twitter, Instagram, and YouTube).

 APPLICATION AND EVALUATION

-The evaluation of all applications received is managed by ESA BIC Greece and follows the common ESA BIC scheme and procedures.
-Once a published submission deadline has passed, the ESA BIC Greece Tender Opening Board (TOB) first assesses the formal aspects of applications received before the submission deadline.
-If a non-compliance of a minor nature is found, the applicant may be asked to address it in an updated proposal within 48 hours.
-If the proposal is found non-admissible, the applicant will be informed, and the reason will be explained.
-In such case, an applicant is eligible to submit a revised proposal at a later date.
-If the application is compliant with the formal requirements, applicants will be invited to hold a presentation to the ESA BIC Greece Tender Evaluation Board (TEB).
-The evaluation will typically take place a few weeks after the submission deadline.
-The TEB consists of representatives of ESA, ESA BIC Greece, and the Greek Space ecosystem, and, depending on the nature of the application, other experts.
-The evaluation board will also have the opportunity to ask questions to the applicants.
-The application and the presentation will be marked against criteria, taking weighting factors into account.
 All applicants will be notified in writing about the outcome of the evaluation.
-The applicant may require an oral debriefing explaining the reason the application was successful or not.
+The applicant may require an oral debriefing explaining why the application was successful or not.
 ESA BIC Greece will enter contract negotiations with successful applicants, taking the comments of the evaluation board into account.
 ESA BIC Greece has the right not to place a contract if, three months after the notification to a successful applicant, no contract has been signed.
-Additionally, ESA BIC Greece has the right not to place a contract in case the (intended) legal entity presented in the application is different from the actual established and registered legal entity.
+Additionally, ESA BIC Greece has the right not to place a contract if the (intended) legal entity presented in the application is different from the actual established and registered legal entity.
 The period between receipt of a proposal and contract placement is less than 2 months.

 Fill out the form.
 ESA BIC Greece will provide feedback and advice related to the next stages accordingly.
 For fairness purposes, the feedback and advice received will only be related to the Formal Aspects of the application and the Space Connection assessment of the idea.